vegaprotocol/specs/protocol/0070-PLUP_protocol_upgrades.md

 From now on we will need to version the protocol, this can be the current version of the node, and the previous version.
 This should probably use a versioning system like semantic versioning (this will be useful in a later part of this document).

+### Edge cases
+With the upgrade process outlined below, it's possible for an upgrade to be proposed and rejected by validators.
+This happens independently of the *protocol development* and could lead to a situation in which an upgrade is rejected, and subsequent versions need to be reworked to take this in to account.

+For example:
+- In a network of 3 nodes, all running v`0.1.1`
+- v`0.2.0` is released with block height of 100
+- 0 nodes update before block 100, so the new version is not deployed on the network
+- Meanwhile v`0.3.0` is released

+The network is now in a situation where `v0.3.0` expects the network to be upgrading from v`0.2.0`, while it would actually be upgrading from v`0.1.0`.
+This is expected, and upgrades must take this in to account.

 ## Types of upgrade